bentrombley/datafox-eng-blog/_drafts/hipchat.md

 ### Bugs and Uncaught Exceptions

-We use [Bugsnag](https://bugsnag.com) to report on uncaught errors in our frontend JavaScript, as well as our backend NodeJS and Python services.
+We use [Bugsnag](https://bugsnag.com) to report uncaught errors in our frontend JavaScript, as well as in our backend NodeJS and Python services.
 I haven't used any of the competing products, but Bugsnag was extremely easy to setup and automatically groups all errors,  so we are alerted the 1st, 10th, 100th, etc. time an error occurs.

 Connecting Bugsnag to HipChat takes less than 60 seconds, and now we can immediately see if the errors started occurring after a deployment.

 ### And More...

 With widespread adoption it seems like most cloud-based services support HipChat.
 We particularly rely on NewRelic alerts, but also use Github.
-The only concern is to be sure you don't drown out the useful signal with noise (e.g. github commits).
+The only concern is drowning out the useful signal with noise (e.g. github commits).